Dense outlier detection and open-set recognition based on training with noisy negative images: Results

 Note that LDN\_BIN$_{\textrm{JS}}$ is almost exactly the same model that was presented in Table \ref{table:wd_bench_results}.
 Due to the requirement of the benchmark, the model had to be reimplemented in Tensorflow 1.
 We did not retrain the model, but reused the parameters learnt in Pytorch.

 As in our validation experiments (see \ref{ss:fishyval}), LDN\_BIN$_{\textrm{JS, RSP}}$ improves the detection of smaller outliers.
 This is reflected by an improved FPR95 score with respect to LDN\_BIN$_{\textrm{JS}}$.
+The best results was achieved with LDN\_BIN$_{\textrm{JS, RSP, ADE20K}}$ where instances from the ADE20K dataset were used as negatives during training.
 We outperform other models by a large margin on FS static.
 We also achieve the best FPR95 and a close second-best outlier detection AP on Lost and Found without significant drop in segmentation performance that occurs in the best submission.